microsoft/PowerPlatformConnectors/certified-connectors/Narvar/readme.md

 Configure the connection with the "Account ID" and "Auth Tokens" from Narvar Hub

 ## Known Issues and Limitations
 This connector was specifically developed to be used for Dynamics 365 Intelligent Order Management's Narvar's provider integration.
-Support for usecases outside of Dynamics 365 Intelligent Order Management will be limited.
+Support for use cases outside of Dynamics 365 Intelligent Order Management will be limited.